 Analysis of liquids (i.e. moonshine) for ethanol and other volatiles

-Consultation with coroners, pathologists, investigators or attorneys concerning the results of analyses and interpretation of the toxicological significance of those findings.
+Consultation with coroners, pathologists, investigators or attorneys concerning the results of analysis and interpretation of the toxicological significance of those findings